How to Get a Child Arrangement Order

 There are instances where mediation wouldn’t be appropriate, and in those circumstances, the mediator must sign off the relevant form to say why there might be an exemption to attend mediation.
 For instance, if domestic abuse has occurred or if the other party is unwilling to attend mediation.

-This form is essential if proceedings are to be issued, so should always be passed on to your Family Solicitor even if you aren’t immediately thinking of going down the Court route.
+This form is essential if proceedings are to be issued, so should always be passed on to your Family and Child Law Solicitor even if you aren’t immediately thinking of going down the Court route.

 What Will the Courts Decide?